 CAD import in SimWorks

-SimWorks can import CAD files in IGES (.igs) format and soon will support STEP (.step) files too.
+SimWorks can import CAD files in IGES (.igs) and STEP (.step) formats.
 These are common import / export formats available in the majority of CAD software.
 Whichever CAD software you are using, it is likely that you will have either of the two or both available.

 If you open the .igs with a common txt editor, like Notepad++, you will see the structure of the .igs file.
 The file contains names representing parts, e.g. collections of surface patches of the geometry.
 For instance you can find a part called Fusolage in the file: